 Yes.
 You can have a blood test to have your DNA analyzed for the BRCA 1 and BRCA 2 gene mutations.
 These mutations, which deny tumor suppressor genes to develop, increase your chances of developing certain breast and ovarian cancers.
 BRCA 1 and BRCA 2 gene mutations tend to run in families and cancer may appear earlier in these women.
 Deciding to have a mastectomy, even as a young adult, can be a life-saving decision to prevent the development of breast cancer.

 Can I have double surgeries?

 If you decide to have a mastectomy to have a better chance at preventing the development of cancer in your breast tissue, you may also decide to have a breast reconstruction at the same time.
-If you choose to have a reconstruction at Breast and Body Center of Austin, our board-certified Plastic and Reconstructive Surgeon Dr. Snyder can communicate with your medical team.
+If you choose to have a reconstruction at Snyder Plastic Surgery at The Breast and Body Center, our board-certified Plastic and Reconstructive Surgeon Dr. Snyder can communicate with your medical team.
 We can work in tandem with your general surgeon on what is the best option for your case.